audiamus/BookLibConnect/README.md

-# BookLibConnect
+# Book Lib Connect
 A standalone Audible downloader and decrypter

 ![](res/mainwnd.png?raw=true)

 ![](res/libwnd.png?raw=true)

 Book Lib Connect is an Audible downloader app.
-It should be seen as temporary/preview project, because its features will become an integrated component in future AAX Audible Converter 2.
+It should be seen as temporary/preview project, because its features will become an integrated component in future AAX Audio Converter 2.

 ## Features
 - **Free** and **Open Source** software.